BlueFlame202/BlueFlame202/README.md

 ## About Me 🌊

 I'm Aathreya.
-I like to code for two reasons:
+I like to code for three reasons:
 1. 📊 Making mathematical models more tangible.
 2. 🏃‍♂️ I like optimizing things.
+3. 🥷 I feel cooler.

 Contact me if you'd like to learn more about the types of problems I'm currently working on solving! 😁